josephhklier/LATIN102/quiz03.md

 Compose a dictionary form for the proper adjectives in the following phrases:

-Leonem Nemeum - meus/mea/meum
+Leonem Nemeum - meus/mea/meum❌
-Hydram Lernaeam -
+Hydram Lernaeam - ❌
 aprum Erymanthium - Erymanthius, Erymanthium, M aves Stymphalides - Stymphalidus, Stymphalidum, M Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.)

-amazona, amazonam, F
+amazona, amazonam, F❌

 Comparative and superlative forms